Local Development Setup

-Get your local ForgeX development environment running with Docker Compose.
-From zero to first bid in under 10 minutes.
+Get a local ForgeX development environment running with Docker Compose.
+This guide is for engineers working on ForgeX — not for estimators using the app.
+From zero to a running stack in about 10 minutes.

 Prerequisites